COMING UP PROFITS

 Do you have an act for "Is This Anything?," a pet or human trick or "Small Town News?"
 Go to Pants News on the LSDL site.

 |CBS LATE SHOW SITE — CLICK ANY CATEGORY.|

 |A FEW WORDS FROM DDY|

-- In Jake Johannsen ♥s Letterman, he reflects on his final (42nd) appearance yesterday.
+- In Jake Johannsen ♥s Letterman, a podcast, he reflects on his final (42nd) appearance yesterday.